Charles Shipman Payson: Personal life

 In 1924, he married Joan Whitney (1903–1975), the daughter of Payne Whitney and Helen Julia Hay.
 Her brother was John Hay Whitney.
 She inherited a trust fund from her grandfather, William C. Whitney and on her father's death in 1927, she received a large part of the family fortune.
-The couple lived in a 1928 home designed by William Delano, on a 110 acres in Manhasset, New York, given to them by her parents as a wedding gift.
+The couple lived in a 1928 home designed by William Delano, on 110 acres in Manhasset, New York, given to them by her parents as a wedding gift.
 Together, they had: